InquisitorA/SPARK/README.md

 # SPARK

-//Scala code can be coded directly from the spark-shell or loaded into the shell using "load:"
+Scala code can be coded directly from the spark-shell or loaded into the shell using "load:"

-spark-shell
+'spark-shell'

 //To execute scala scripts use scalac compiler: